-The split between new and return Users continues to be consistent at around 65%:35%.
-Most Users find the website through Organic Search (60%), followed by Direct Access (21%) then Referrals (13%,) and 6% from social media for this website with specialist technical content.
-The largest User numbers are in Europe, then Americas, Asia, Africa and Oceania.
+The split between new and return Users was 46%:54% in April to June; most Users found the website through Organic Search (68% of sessions), followed by Direct Access (23% of sessions) then Referrals (8%,) and 1% from social media for this website with specialist technical content.

 We would also appreciate feedback from users on what you like or dislike about the Website; please use ‘Contact Us’ to let us know.
 We will attempt to reply to all such feedback.

 Any potential Sponsors who may be interested to support our ‘free to all’ philosophy and activities, to enable us to continue and develop our free service to others, are also welcome to Contact Us.

 The LeaksSuite website is written by us using current issue industry standard open source WordPress software and appropriate plug-in and back-up applications and themes; as such it is robust and independent to our best endeavours.
 The site adopts Google Analytics (GA) to monitor search engine results pages (SERPS) and to track other anonymous user parameters in an effort to maintain currency of content and focus on our mission through consistent and appropriate inclusion and site navigation.
 GA filters are applied to reduce referral and other spam and this apparent traffic reduction is reflected in the statistics quoted.
 Search engine optimisation (SEO) follows “white hat” content driven best practice without any attempt to apply black-hat techniques.
 As such the websites authority is derived purely by and is dependent upon substantial verified industry leading content and references.
 It is our intention to continuously enliven the site with new content and innovation.